kj455/figma-borderless-export/README.md

 This plugin solves both cases in most cases.

-In the rare case that a border remains when exporting to jpeg, change to PNG export or check that [the image is positioned on the grid.](https://forum.figma.com/t/white-border-when-exporting-to-jpg/1999/2)
+JPG exports rarely leave borders, which can be solved by changing to PNG export or [moving the image to a grid point.](https://forum.figma.com/t/white-border-when-exporting-to-jpg/1999/2)

 We plan to improve the algorithm for border detection in the future.